Biden Might Address Nation in 'Next Few Days' on Afghanistan

-President Joe Biden remained hidden at the presidential retreat at Camp David on Sunday as the Taliban swiftly seized control of Afghanistan.
+President Joe Biden will remain hidden at his presidential retreat at Camp David through Monday, according to the White House, as the Taliban swiftly seized control of Afghanistan.

+The president’s daily guidance for Monday indicated Biden would remain at Camp David for at least one more day, with no public events scheduled.

 But a senior administration official indicated to reporters Sunday evening that Biden might address the country “in the next few days,” according to reports.

 It remains unclear whether Biden will speak from Camp David or return to the White House to deliver his speech, the reports noted.

-The president was previously scheduled to return to the White House on Wednesday.
+He was previously scheduled to remain at Camp David until Wednesday.

 Biden has not spoken publicly on Afghanistan since Tuesday after expressing optimism that the leaders of the Afghan government would rally to defend their country.